 While selecting the test material you must take into account the impact of each constituent/impurity is known to have or could have on the test results for the endpoint to be assessed.
-For example, if a constituent/impurity of the Substance is known to have an impact on (eco)toxicity, the selected test material shall contain that constituent/impurity.
+For example, if a constituent/impurity of the registered substance is known to have an impact on (eco)toxicity, the selected test material shall contain that constituent/impurity.

 As explained above, the registrants of the joint submission for this substance should select a composition of the test material for the conduct of the requested studies, which represents a worst case in terms of expected absorption and expected toxicity for the possible constituent ratios.
-In this regard the specification of the ratio between the concentrations of the concentration of the concentration of the base oils appears to he relevant consideration.
-You also state that the Ų. exist in reversible monomeric and dimeric forms.
+In this regard the specification of the ratio between the concentrations of the and the concentration of the and the concentration of the base oils appears to be a relevant consideration.
+You also state that the exist in reversible monomeric and dimeric forms.
 It is not clear which conditions lead to which form in this equilibrium.
 Therefore, the extent of dimer formation from the appears to be also a relevant consideration for the selection of the appropriate test material.
-You also provide the structure of an , which h may be formed from the ole formation of such hydrolysis/ degradation product during the test material administration appears to be also a relevant consideration for the selection of the appropriate test materi al The following aspects therefore may facilitate the selection of the appropriate test materia ECHA considers that in the absence of toxicity data for the individual constituents, one parameter currently available to support the selection of the test material in a worst-case approach is the molecular weight.
-The consists of structures.
-In addition 1 due to the difference in molecular weight between the monomer and the dimer, it is ٠, mportant to know what percentage of the exist ex S s more likely to be absorbed than the dimer or than the may be more easily Ų. nydrolysed/degraded to the in the stomach thereby further increasing the likelihood of absorption.
-Furthermore, the base oil possibly present in the composition have an unknown impact on the absorption of the ZDE constituents.
-Lower concentrations of the base oil likely will have a smaller impact and the presence in the test material should be as low as technically possible. ЭP
+You also provide the structure of a which may be formed from the The possible formation of such hydrolysis/ degradation product during the test material administration appears to be also a relevant consideration for the selection of the appropriate test material.
+The following aspects therefore may facilitate the selection of the appropriate test material.
+ECHA considers that in the absence of toxicity data for the individual constituents, one parameter currently available to support the selection of the test material in a worst-case approach is the molecular weight.
+The consists of whereas the consists of .
+In addition, due to the difference in molecular weight between the monomer and the dimer, it is important to know what percentage of the exists as dimer in the test material.
+In general, the is more likely to be absorbed than the dimer or than the .
+Moreover, the may be more easily hydrolysed/degraded to the in the stomach thereby further increasing the likelihood of absorption.
+Furthermore, the different base oils possibly present in the composition have an unknown impact on the absorption of the ZDDP constituents.
+Lower concentrations of base oils likely will have a smaller impact and their presence in the test material should be as low as technically possible. as technically possible.